MichaelDemidov/Firebird-Useful-SQLs/SPLIT/README.md

 Now we can pass to this SQL a string containing a list of codes separated by commas, e.g. '1,5,17'.

+> **Important**
-It is important to note that this stored procedure does not parse the string properly and does not recognize escaped delimiters, as many programming languages do.
+> This stored procedure does not properly parse strings with escaped delimiters and does not recognize such delimiters, as many programming languages do.
 Although it is not so difficult to modify it for this.